supdegrave/meteor-evm/CURRENT_TODO.md

   * merge team-centric back to master and notify Nico
   * figure out meteor developer account info and send to Nico
+  * move each template into its own file
+  * ?? refactor data from routes into template helpers ??

 ## site features